Brauer-Thrall type theorems for derived module categories: The first Brauer-Thrall type theorem

-The cohomological range of a complex will play a similar role to the dimension of a module.
-It is invariant under shift and isomorphism, since cohomological length and cohomological width are.
+The cohomological range of a complex will play a role similar to the dimension of a module.
+It is invariant under shifts and isomorphisms, since both cohomological length and cohomological width are.

 Next we observe the behaviors of these invariants under derived equivalences.
-For this we need do some preparations.
+For this, we need do some preparations.

 Let $\mathcal{T}$ be a triangulated $k$-category with $[1]$ the shift functor.
 For $T \in \mathcal{T}$, we define $\langle T\rangle_n$ inductively by and Clearly, $\langle T \rangle_{n-1} \subseteq \langle T \rangle_{n}$ and $\langle T \rangle := \bigcup_{n \geq 0} \langle T \rangle_{n}$ is the smallest thick subcategory of $\mathcal{T}$ containing $T$.
 For $X \in \langle T \rangle$, the {\it distance} of $X$ from $T$ is